-As of the date of the effectiveness of this registration statement, we have entered into separate indemnification agreements with each of our directors and executive officers.
-Each indemnification agreement provides, among other things, for indemnification to the fullest extent permitted by law and our bylaws against any and all expenses, judgments, fines, penalties, and amounts paid in settlement of any claim.
-The indemnification agreements provide for the advancement or payment of all expenses to the indemnitee.
+As of the date of the effectiveness of this registration statement, we intend to enter into separate indemnification agreements with each of our directors and executive officers.
+Each indemnification agreement will provide, among other things, for indemnification to the fullest extent permitted by law and our Bylaws against any and all expenses, judgments, fines, penalties, and amounts paid in settlement of any claim.
+The indemnification agreements will also provide for the advancement or payment of all expenses to the indemnitee.